 - Ensuring all necessary permits and licenses are held and up-to-date

-With such similar roles, it can be hard to discriminate between contractors and construction managers (CM) – as a contractor can act as a CM depending on the type of job and the owner’s preference.
+With such similar roles, it can be hard to distinguish between contractors and construction managers (CM), as a contractor can act as a CM depending on the type of job and the owner’s preference.
 However, distinct differences still exist between the two types of workers, such as the following:

-- Contractors are separate entities, whereas CMs can be a single person or a team that work closely with the project owner
+- Contractors are separate entities, whereas CMs can be a single person or a team that works closely with the project owner.

-- CM’s work for a portion of the entire project cost; contractors work for a set price that is determined during the initial bidding
+- CM’s work for a portion of the entire project cost.
+Comparatively, contractors work for a set price that is determined during the initial bidding.

-In general, those looking to earn their contractors license can head down one of two (2) paths: formal education or experience.
-In today’s work enviornment, employers and state-licensing requirements lean heavily on university training, more specifically a bachelor’s degree.
+In general, those looking to earn their contractor’s license can head down one of two (2) paths: formal education or experience.
+But in today’s work environment, employers and state-licensing requirements lean heavily on university training, more specifically a bachelor’s degree.
 Contractor certifications are almost always issued at the town or city level, with each area having their own education and training requirements.
 Because of this, outlining a single explanation is impractical.
 For a state-by-state breakdown of contractor licenses, check out GeneralContractorLicenseGuide.com.
-Although not mandatory by the majority of states, earning a certification through the American Institute of Constructors can help contractors stand out when bidding for jobs and applying for open positions.
+Although not mandatory in the majority of states, earning a certification through the American Institute of Constructors can help contractors stand out when bidding for jobs and applying for open positions.